mmswflow-upb/sdt-proj/README.md

     - Notification Service (listening on a message queue).
   - Fits our logical boundaries and supports independent scaling and deployment of each core concern.
   - Works well with our existing event concepts and allows new services (extra notifications, analytics, reporting) to be added by subscribing to the same events on the message queue.
-  - Requires more infrastructure and operational tooling, but there is a clear evolution path from the current modular design.
+  - Requires more infrastructure and operational tooling, but there is a clear evolution path from the current design.

 - Event-Driven Serverless
   - Minimal infrastructure management and naturally event-driven.